i2kmt/i2kmt/README.md

 I am currently:
 - Studying medicine
-- Spy on stars, planets and messier objects with my telescope
+- Spying on stars, planets and messier objects with my telescope
 - Helping on manufacturing @AcubeSAT